 Reading at Home

 Children are expected to read daily at home, with parents' support if necessary and appropriate.
 Every child has a home-school reading record which is monitored daily by class teachers.
+Children have access to Oxford Reading Buddy and Rising Stars' Reading Planet online, where they can read a wide range of ebooks.

 Parents are actively encouraged to attend Rapid Reading mornings in Early Years and KS1 - opportunities to read with their child in school, as well as regular reading and phonics workshops held in school.